algolia/react-instantsearch/packages/react-instantsearch-hooks/README.md

 # react-instantsearch-hooks

-> 🚧 This version is not production-ready.
+> 🚧 This version is not yet production-ready.

 React InstantSearch Hooks is an open-source, **experimental UI library** for React that lets you quickly build a search interface in your front-end application.